 Solidia Cement is a sustainable replacement for OPC, leveraging the same manufacturing process, equipment and raw materials used by the cement industry while consuming less energy and generating 30% less greenhouse gases and other pollutants than OPC.

-Solidia Concrete is a durable replacement for conventional concrete that sequesters CO2 equal to 5% of its weight during curing and can be designed for compressive strength, abrasion resistance and freeze-thaw cycling resilience that are equal to, or better than, that of conventional concrete.
+Solidia Concrete is a durable replacement for conventional concrete that sequesters CO2 during curing and can be designed for compressive strength, abrasion resistance and freeze-thaw cycling resilience that are equal to, or better than, that of conventional concrete.

 Combined, the amount of CO2 avoided in the production of Solidia Cement plus the CO2 sequestered during the curing of Solidia Concrete can reduce the carbon footprint of concrete-based construction products by up to 70%.